The Legend of Gator Face: Plot

 Two friends, Danny (John White), and Phil (Dan Warry-Smith) live in a Mississippi town near a swamp.
 There is a local legend of a swamp-dwelling creature called "Gator Face".
 They construct a Gator Face costume by modifying a wetsuit.
-After scaring most of the townsfolk, the pranks make national news, drawing the attention of the National Guard.
+After scaring most of the townsfolk, their pranks make national news, drawing the attention of the National Guard.

 Danny soon discovers that Gator Face is real and friendly.
 After Danny, along with his friends Phil and Angel (Charlotte Sullivan), saves Gator Face from a trap, they realize that Gator Face is protecting the swamps.
-Danny learns that the National Guard will kill Gator Face if he is caught so the three friends resolve to save the monster.
+Danny learns that the National Guard will kill Gator Face if he is caught, so the three friends resolve to save the monster.

 Danny's older brother Chip (Gordon Michael Woolvett) shoots at Danny (while Danny is dressed as Gator Face) with a flare gun and misses when Danny flees into a nearby building.
 The townsfolk think Danny is the real Gator Face and burns the building with Danny in it, the real Gator Face jumps in and saves Danny but is himself shot.
 Yet the swamp won't let its defender die, so the fog heals Gator Face and the day is saved.